Euphrasiologist/nu_plugin_bio/README.md

 open ./tests/test.fasta
 ```

-The backend is a `noodles` wrapper.
+The backend is a <a href="https://github.com/zaeleus/noodles/">`noodles`</a> wrapper, an excellent, all-Rust bioinformatics I/O library.

 ## Aims